Eric Griffin (basketball): 2022–23 season

 On August 4, 2022, Griffin signed with Hapoel Eilat of the Israeli Basketball Premier League, returning to the team for a second stint.

 Between May 21 and June 13, 2023, Griffin played nine games for Cariduros de Fajardo in Puerto Rico.

 2023–24 season

 In October 2023, Griffin played three games for Peñarol in the Liga Sudamericana as well as one LUB game.

 On November 22, 2023, Griffin signed with Tainan TSG GhostHawks of the T1 League.
 His contract was terminated on December 30 after he appeared in three games.
 That same day, he signed with Hapoel Haifa for the rest of the 2023–24 Israeli League season.
 He played seven games for Hapoel Haifa between January 5 and February 4, 2024.

 In June 2024, Griffin joined Piratas de Quebradillas of the Baloncesto Superior Nacional.

 2024–25 season

-On July 31, 2024, Griffin rejoined Hapoel Be'er Sheva of the Israeli Premier League.
-He left the team in December 2024.
+On July 31, 2024, Griffin signed with Hapoel Be'er Sheva of the Israeli Premier League, returning to the club for a second stint.
+He left the team in December 2024 after appearing in seven games to start the 2024–25 Israeli Basketball Premier League.

 In January 2025, Griffin joined Paisas Basketball of the Basketball Champions League Americas.
+After playing six games for Paisas, he returned to Israel and joined Ironi Nahariya, playing nine games between April 1 and May 18 to finish the 2024–25 Israeli Basketball National League.

+2025–26 season

+In March 2026, Griffin joined Pioneros de Los Mochis of the Mexican CIBACOPA.
+In 24 games, he averaged 10.3 points, 5.9 rebounds and 1.2 assists per game.

+2026–27 season

+In August 2026, Griffin joined Santos del Potosí of the Mexican Liga Nacional de Baloncesto Profesional (LNBP).
+He appeared in six games between August 15 and August 25.